raquentin/punt-engine/README.md

 # 📉 punt-engine

-See https://punt-engine.com for full documentation.

-## Overview

 Punt Engine is an open-source FPGA-accelerated high-frequency trading engine.
 In short, we input a stream of market data for an asset and output requests buying or selling the asset based on historical trends.
+See https://punt-engine.com for full documentation.

 ## Components